AdityaGarg8/pve-edge-kernel-t2/README.md

 ## Donations

-I accept donations via [GitHub Sponsors](https://github.com/sponsors/AdityaGarg8) and [PayPal](https://www.paypal.com/paypalme/AdityaGarg8).
+I accept donations via [GitHub Sponsors](https://github.com/sponsors/AdityaGarg8) and [Buy Me a Coffee](https://www.buymeacoffee.com/gargadityav).
 If you wanna appreciate my work by donating, you can donate me via the methods above.
 For more methods, you can refer to [this link](https://wiki.t2linux.org/contribute/#support-our-maintainers) to donate me.